When you sign up for Sortd it asks you for permission to your email.

 When you drag an email onto one of your Sortd lists, no email data (other than the Thread Id and Sender, which we use for reference purposes) is actually stored on the Sortd servers - all of your email data remains in your Google account.

-Ok, so you can read my mail but why do you need permission to modify it?
+Ok, so you can access my mail but why do you need more permissions?

 It wouldn't make much sense to give you a version of your Inbox that allows you to drag emails to your Sortd lists, but doesn't allow you to also archive and delete email while you're there.
 When you archive an email from your Sortd Inbox, it makes a request to archive that email via the Gmail API.
 In order to do that it needs your permission.
-Sortd also allows you to delete email using the trashcan icon, but it can only move email to the Gmail Trash / Bin.
-Sortd does not request permission to permanently delete your email, so it will not (and is in fact unable to) permanently delete any of your mail.
+Sortd also allows you to delete email using the trashcan icon, but it only moves email to the Trash / Bin, the same way Gmail does.

 - If you click on the Archive icon on an email in your Sortd Inbox.

-- If you snooze an email (it will be archived but will return to your mailbox at the specified Snooze date).
+- If you snooze an email (it will be archived but will return to your mailbox at the specified Un-Snooze date).

 - If you mark an email that's been dragged onto one of your lists as Complete.